Clinical Research Units

 Outstanding researchers

-Clinical problems, incorporation of clinical material and potentially of clinical pilot studies with a topical focus on translational research with a patient-oriented approach and the investigation of disease mechanisms
+Clinical problems, incorporation of clinical material, if applicable, with a topical focus on translational research with a patient-oriented approach and the investigation of disease mechanisms.

-Clear backing by the medical school of the establishment and support of the Clinical Research Unit and willingness to bear a share of the cost of financing it
+Clear backing by the medical school of the establishment and support of the Clinical Research Unit.

-Intensify cooperation between scientists engaged in basic research and clinicians.
+Intensify cooperation between researchers engaged in basic research and clinicians.

 Establish and/or strengthen training structures in clinical research.